jfralen/Analysis-of-Cat-Shelter-Outcomes/README.md

 * Transfer
 * Return to Owner

-Using SQL for data aggregation this project highlights patterns in shelter outcomes and identifies which factors are most associated with successful placements.
+Using SQL for data aggregation and Tableau for visualizations this project highlights patterns in shelter outcomes and identifies which factors are most associated with successful placements.

 Dataset: Data sources from Kaggle: Austin Animal Center Shelter Outcomes